 Generally, your doctor will start with a thorough history of your pain and symptoms, followed by a systematic examination of the different parts of the hip, groin, and pelvis.
 This examination will also include your abdomen, testicles, and neurological system.
 It is essential to see a doctor with experience in assessing multiple sites of possible pathology of male groin pain.

-In general, doctors order tests to confirm a presumed diagnosis on clinical assessment.
-First, plain X-rays can diagnose specific problems with the bones or joints of the hip ad pelvis.
-Second, MRI scan uses magnets to produce a picture and is suitable for examining soft tissue structures around the hip or pelvic abnormalities in the bladder, testicles, or pelvis.
-Finally, ultrasound can assess structures in real-time and dynamically and confirm a diagnosis of hernia or testicular problems.
+Doctors generally order tests to confirm a presumed diagnosis on clinical assessment.
+First, plain X-rays can diagnose specific problems with the bones or joints of the hip and pelvis.
+Second, an MRI scan uses magnets to produce a picture and is suitable for examining soft tissue structures around the hip or pelvic abnormalities in the bladder, testicles, or pelvis.
+Finally, ultrasound can assess structures in real-time and dynamically and confirm a hernia or testicular problems diagnosis.

 Final word from sportdoctorlondon about lower abdominal and groin pain in men